 We have an ongoing authorization from the Board of Directors to repurchase our common stock in the open market or in negotiated transactions.
-At December 31, 2019, the maximum number of shares that may yet be purchased under this plan was 5.1 million.
-In January 2020, the Board of Directors approved the increase of an additional 4.9 million shares, bringing the authorized share repurchase amount to 10.0 million shares.
+At December 31, 2020, the maximum number of shares that may yet be purchased under this plan was 13.3 million.
 We utilize the share repurchase program to manage our equity capital relative to the growth of our business and help to meet obligations under our employee benefit plans.